Training the Hand Workshop: Required, Recommended, and Optional Tools

 -

 Pencils.
-A couple of #2 pencils and one of those small hand held manual pencil sharpeners.
-You will use a sharpened pencil to mark layout lines.
-We don't recommend mechanical pencils, but if you bring one, bring one with a hard lead at least .07mm thick (.05mm is too thin).
+A couple of #2 pencils and one of those small hand held manual pencil sharpeners or .07mm mechanical pencils (.05mm is too thin).

 -